segmentio/analytics-node/README.md

 #### Why Batch?

 This client is built to support high performance environments.
-That means it is safe to use analytics-node in a web server that is serving hundreds of hits per second.
+That means it is safe to use analytics-node in a web server that is serving hundreds of requests per second.

-**Why is that possible?**
+**How does the batching work?**

 Every action **does not** result in an HTTP request, but is instead queued in memory.
 Messages are flushed in batch in the background, which allows for much faster operation.

-**What happens if there's just too many messages?**
+**What happens if there are just too many messages?**

-If the client detects that it can't flush faster than its receiving messages, it will simply stop accepting messages.
+If the client detects that it can't flush faster than it's receiving messages, it'll simply stop accepting messages.
 This means your program won't crash because of a backed up analytics queue.

 #### Message Acknowledgement